Tournaments, Contestant Heterogeneity and Performance: Empirical Strategy

 \subsection{Head start}

 For our analysis of the effect of affirmative action policies, we exploit that the contestant who starts, by the contest's design, has a head start, i.e., a higher probability of winning the contest than the opponent.
 When starting a leg in darts, you have a built-in advantage because you have more or equal, but never fewer, darts than your opponent to win a leg and the contest \cite{Goller.2023}.
-This head start is given to the one who wins a one-dart shootout before the contest, where one has to be as close as possible to the center of the dartboard.
-For a causal interpretation of the effects, we need to control for a few factors, such as the contestants' ability and experience with this situation, that may influence the outcome of this shootout and the performance in the contest.
-We include the ability ratio between contestants, the contestants' world rankings, and individual fixed effects.
-Additionally, we consider the individual's years of experience playing darts as a proxy for their familiarity with the situation.
-Moreover, we recognize that different incentives may arise in tournaments of different relevance or at different stages.
-We address this by incorporating tournament-by-year and stage fixed effects.